sajjadhaider1/8WeekSQLChallenge/casestudy4/README.md

 ```

 This query computes the percentage of customers with closing balance increases exceeding 5%, providing insights into financial growth trends.

----

-The above SQL queries analyze customer nodes and transactions for Data Bank, offering valuable insights for strategic decision-making and business optimization.